 Kendall Handler has served as a member of our board of directors since May 2021.
 Ms. Handler has served as Senior Vice President and General Counsel of IAC since January 2021.
 Ms. Handler previously served as M&A Counsel and VP, M&A Counsel of IAC from March 2017, during which time she had primary responsibility for all legal aspects of IAC’s mergers and acquisitions and other transactional work.
 Before joining IAC in 2017, Ms. Handler was an associate at Wachtell, Lipton, Rosen & Katz, a New York City law firm, from 2010 to March 2017.
 Ms. Handler has served on the board of directors of Angi Inc. (formerly known as ANGI Homeservices Inc.) since December 2020.

 Ida Kane has served as a member of our board of directors since May 2021.
-Ms. Kane has served as the Chief Financial Officer of AppFolio, Inc., a publicly-traded real estate technology company, since February 2015.
+Ms. Kane served as the Chief Financial Officer of AppFolio, Inc., a publicly-traded real estate technology company, from February 2015 to June 2021.
 From 2010 to 2015, Ms. Kane served as Chief Financial Officer of Rightscale, Inc., a cloud computing management provider.
 From 2005 to 2009, Ms. Kane served as Chief Financial Officer at thinkorswim Group Inc., a publicly-traded online option trading and investor education company.
 Prior to that, Ms. Kane held other financial leadership roles in public and private companies, including serving as Chief Financial Officer and Vice President of Operations of a business unit of Franklin Covey Co., a publicly-traded training and consulting company.
 In addition to her for-profit affiliations, Ms. Kane served as Treasurer and a member of the board of directors of The Howard School in Carpinteria, California from 2011 to 2020.